adonath/jax-diffusion-models-pydata-boston-2025/README.md

 # A Beginner's Friendly Introduction to Diffusion Models in JAX
-This repository contains a beginner-friendly introduction to diffusion models in JAX.
+This repository contains a beginner-friendly introduction to diffusion models in JAX given at the Pydata boston meeting.

-## Prerequisites
-- Knowledge of Python and Numpy
-- Undergraduate-level knowledge of probability and linear algebra

 ## Getting Started